4paradigm/OpenMLDB/README.md

 **Using SQL for Development and Management**: Feature extraction script development, deployment, and maintenance are all based on SQL with great ease of use.

-**High Performance Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature processing.
+**Customized Optimization for Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature processing.
 Online feature extraction provides tens of milliseconds latency under high throughput pressure, which fully meets the online performance requirements.

 **Designed for Enterprise**: OpenMLDB implements important product features for large-scale enterprise applications, including fault recovery, high availability, seamless scale-out, smooth upgrade, monitoring, heterogeneous memory support, and so on.